RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 The `AdminContainer` **is facultative**.
 If you don't require a module configuration, you don't need to specify the `AdminContainer` in the `main.js` module entrypoint.

-The here-under React component example shows you how to create a form to create a configuration of your module.
+The here-under React component example shows how to create a form for module configuration.

 ```javascript
 import { FormattedMessage } from 'react-intl'